 Essentially, it is the essence of “integrated care.”
 This means it blends traditionally separate behavioral health treatment with general medical services.
 You won’t find these models on prime-time medical dramas, but they are the focus of current health care reform efforts because they hold such promise for improving access to quality and appropriate care.

-To qualify for Community Health and Wellness Primary Care services, participants must meet the following criteria:
+To qualify for Mobile Medical Intervention Team services, participants must meet the following criteria:

-Once someone is enrolled in the Community Health and Wellness Primary Care services, the person will have:
+Once someone is enrolled in the Mobile Medical Intervention Team services, the person will have:

 If individuals do not meet enrollment criteria for services, they will still have access to: